-The Thomas Gregory Fortune Scholarship
+The Thomas Gregory Fortune and Margaret Barnes Scholarship

-The priority for this scholarship, given by Mr. Fortune, is to assist a student with physical disabilities or impairments, and/or financial need and good academic ability.
+The priority for this scholarship, given by Mr. Fortune, is to assist a student with physical disabilities or impairments, or financial need and academic promise.

 The Mamie Lois Fountain Memorial Scholarship

 This scholarship is given by Mr. Allan B. Fountain in memory of his wife, Mamie Lois.